 - You will typically have to pay more in accountancy fees than a sole trader.

-As you can see, many of these ‘disadvantages’ may not even apply to you, and with a good company accountant, you won’t have to personally deal with Companies House, or worry about completing your accounts.
+With a good company accountant, you won’t have to personally deal with HMRC and Companies House or worry about completing your accounts.

 Limited company vs. sole trader